piotrmurach/tty-progressbar/README.md

 ### 2.3 current=

-**TTY::ProgressBar** allows you to set progress to a given value by calling `current=` method.
+A progress doesn't have to start from zero.
+You can set it to a given value using `current=` method:

 ```ruby
 bar.current = 50
 ```

-Note: If a progress bar has already finished then negative steps will not set it back to desired value.
+*Note:* If a progress bar has already finished then setting current value will not have any effect.

 ### 2.4 ratio=

 In order to update overall completion of a progress bar as an exact percentage use the `ratio=` method.
 The method accepts values between `0` and `1` inclusive.
-For example, a ratio of 0.5 will attempt to set the progress bar halfway:
+For example, a ratio of `0.5` will attempt to set the progress bar halfway:

 ```ruby
 bar.ratio = 0.5